 After some time, you glance up from your device.
 Feeling free from the shackles of technology you observe your surroundings.
 The seats surrounding you become empty, and the hectic noise fades away.
 What to do, what to do… First things first, sit up straight.
 Let’s embrace the wait!

 Here are 8 ways in which you can make time pass while bored in a doctor’s office waiting room:

 Bet you hadn’t thought of that.
 Sometimes silence is the best thing you can do for yourself.
 Take a break from your busy life.
 Calm your mind, and thoughts.
 Close your eyes (if you feel comfortable doing so) or simply stare at the floor a few feet away.
 Remain still.
 Accept that at this moment you will think about nothing, and that is okay.
 Tune out every noise around you.
 Avoid eye contact with anything that moves.
 Focus only on the inhales and exhales of your breath.
-Be attentive to your body, and nothing else.
+Be attentive to your Healthy Body, and nothing else.
 Just relax.

 Buy a simple notebook from the dollar store, and always keep it with you.
 Write a To-Do list, a shopping list, or a list of random thoughts and ideas that you might have.
 If you are waiting to see the doctor, write a list of health concerns and questions which you would like to bring up.
 Write a list like the one you’re reading and post it on a blog!
 Someone would love to read what you have to say.